-For the current Executive Directors, the Executive President received EUR 325 thousand and the Executive Vice by OHLA are described in section 8.14 of this report.
+For the current Executive Directors, the Executive President received EUR 325 thousand and the Executive Vice President received EUR 200 thousand in 2023.

-President received EUR 200 thousand in 2023.
 Cash payments to be made in 2024 in relation to the annual variable remuneration to the current Executive Directors will be EUR 380 thousand for the Executive President and EUR 234 thousand for Executive Vice President.